0

 1.1 What is E-Waste Management?

+For E-waste recycling business it is essential to understand E-waste Management.
 E-waste, or waste electrical and electronic equipment (WEEE), includes discarded electronic devices like cell phones, laptops, and microwaves, making it one of the fastest-growing waste streams.
 Comprising 30% organic materials (polymers, flame retardants, glass fibers), 30% ceramics (silica, mica, alumina), and 40% inorganic materials, WEEE holds valuable base metals (aluminum, copper, iron) and precious metals (gold, silver, palladium).
-However, it also contains hazardous heavy metals (lead, cadmium, mercury) and persistent organic pollutants like brominated flame retardants, posing severe environmental risks.
-Improper e-waste disposal, especially incineration, releases toxic pollutants, spreading harmful dioxins and ultrafine particles globally, highlighting the urgent need for efficient e-waste recycling and sustainable management.
-This highlights the urgent need for an efficient e-waste recycling business and sustainable waste management solutions.

 1.2 Why E-Waste Recycling is Essential